tmdojo/TDK_Diamond_Seeds/README.md

-# How to use TDK Diamond Seeds Library
+# How to use TDK Diamond Seeds Arduino Library

-This is library for TDK Diamond Seeds.
+This is Arduino library for TDK Diamond Seeds.
 To use this library, the following library must be installed.
 Please install the following libraries according to the installation.